Ex Astris Scientia

 Q: I read you had some trouble with web hosting in the past.
 I may help you out or recommend a new web host with low charges.

-A: If you are running a server of your own or have a dedicated server, that may be an interesting alternative, and if only as a backup solution.
-I am looking forward to hearing from you. -- If you know a host, then it should be one who gives me a data transfer of 200 gigabytes per month, something that most hosting plans don't allow or charge high extra fees for.
+If you know a host, then it should be one who gives me a data transfer of at least 200 gigabytes per month, something that many hosting plans don't allow or charge high extra fees for.
 Those web hosts who offer "unlimited" traffic usually have clauses that would allow them to throttle sites that take away too much of the server's performance.
 And if they promise unconditional "unlimited" traffic in spite of everything, they may resort to semi-criminal methods as Strato did when they kicked me off the contract.
-Read the warning.

 Q: Why are some large files hidden in "protected directories"?